soranauts/soranauts/README.md

 <br>

-## Frequently Asked Questions

-- Why?
+## Content Focus

+Soranauts specializes in comprehensive coverage of:

+### 🚀 SORA Ecosystem
+- **SORA v3** blockchain innovations and updates
+- **Polkaswap DEX** features and trading strategies
+- **Token analysis** for XOR, VAL, and PSWAP
--
+- **Governance** and decentralized decision-making

+### 💰 DeFi & Trading
+- **Decentralized exchanges** comparison and guides
+- **Investment strategies** for crypto portfolios
+- **Market analysis** and price predictions
+- **Risk management** and security best practices

+### 🔗 Blockchain Technology
+- **Polkadot ecosystem** and parachain technology
+- **Consensus mechanisms** (Proof of Stake vs Proof of Work)
+- **Smart contracts** and development guides
--
+- **Cross-chain interoperability**

+## Recent Updates

+### 🔧 Technical Improvements (Latest)
+- ✅ **Fixed canonical URL bug** - Resolved incorrect canonical URL generation that was causing SEO issues
+- ✅ **Fixed breadcrumb schema** - Corrected structured data for better search engine understanding
+- ✅ **Enhanced mobile menu** - Improved spacing and indentation for better user experience
+- ✅ **SEO optimization** - Added proper robots meta tags and pagination handling

+### 📝 Content Updates
+- ✅ **47+ articles** covering SORA ecosystem and DeFi topics
+- ✅ **Chronological update checklist** for maintaining content freshness
+- ✅ **Category organization** for better content discovery
+- ✅ **Social media integration** for content sharing

 <br>

-## Related projects
+## Related Projects

-- [TailNext](https://tailnext.vercel.app/) - Free template using Next.js 14 and Tailwind CSS with the new App Router.
-- [Qwind](https://qwind.pages.dev/) - Free template to make your website using Qwik + Tailwind CSS.
+- [SORA Network](https://sora.org) - The official SORA blockchain network
+- [Polkaswap](https://polkaswap.io) - Decentralized exchange on SORA
+- [SORA Wiki](https://wiki.sora.org) - Comprehensive SORA ecosystem documentation
+- [AstroWind](https://github.com/onwidget/astrowind) - The original Astro template this project is based on

 ## Contributing

+We welcome contributions to improve Soranauts!
+Whether you want to:

+- 📝 **Write content** about SORA ecosystem developments
+- 🐛 **Report bugs** or suggest improvements
+- 🔧 **Fix technical issues** or enhance functionality
+- 📊 **Improve SEO** or performance
+- 🎨 **Enhance design** or user experience

-If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
+Please feel free to open a discussion, create an issue, or submit a pull request.
+Your contributions help make Soranauts the go-to resource for SORA ecosystem information.
-That would be very useful for all of us and we would be happy to listen and take action.

 ## Acknowledgements

-Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/astrowind/graphs/contributors).
+Soranauts is built on the excellent [AstroWind](https://github.com/onwidget/astrowind) template by [onWidget](https://onwidget.com) and maintained by the Soranauts community.
+Special thanks to the SORA ecosystem team for their innovative blockchain technology and the contributors who help make this platform a valuable resource for the community.

 ## License

-**AstroWind** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.
+**Soranauts** is licensed under the MIT license — see the [LICENSE](./LICENSE.md) file for details.